02 Dec Job Order Contracting

 JOC contracts also allow for an ongoing work relationship with a contractor of the contract holder’s choice over the course of many projects.
 Instead of having to constantly undergo the bidding process and re-evaluating if a contractor will be right for the job, JOC contracts develop a precedent of reliable completion of work, lowering the failure rate of the average project.
 The chosen JOC contractor will become familiar with the specifications and preferences of the client, requiring less communication and reducing the project manager’s workload for smaller projects.

 Reliability and efficiency are the two key factors when it comes to selecting a contractor for your JOC structured project.
-Another concept vitally import in selecting a JOC contractor is that of value.
+Another concept vitally important in selecting a JOC contractor is that of value.
 What does their price to quality ratio look like?
 Even if one contractor produces work of a lower quality to another, so long as the quality meets the minimum project requirements, the cheaper option will prevail due to having a higher price to quality ratio.